Bubnjarci: Railway history

 Averages, the part of the Kupa by the rail link, which - in the course of road construction for Karlovac - from Ljubljana (Ljubljana) - Novo Mesto (Rudolfwert) in 1913 and beyond Karlovac (Carlstadt) has been expanded 1914th Originally, this connection from the junction Bubnjarci (12 Verschiebegleise) to be built for Dubrovnik further, however, stopped the decline of the Austrian Empire in 1918 these plans.
 Today, run the two-axle Railcar s of ancient DB series 795 between Metlika (Möttling) and Karlovac.

-Celebrities
+Owners

 Franjo Herendic, a wealthy nobleman, possessed in the 16th Bubnjarci century the estate, whose property abutted on to Žakanje.
 Hence the name Bubnjarački brod.
 Petar Lukic, born in Trg, a nobleman who had the adjoining property to Ribnik spread in this time the Lutheran faith.
 Herendic Lukic was such a good friend that he 1579, when he determined his will, Lukic would have attended as a witness ("i Petar Lukic predykator").

-Last it was in the possession of the Aleksandar Filip Šufflaj (12 February 1796 in Samobor, † 22 November 1882] in Brlog), as a landowner in 1838 bought the castle Brlog.
+Last it was in the possession of the Aleksandar Filip Šufflaj (12 February 1796, Samobor, † 22 November 1882], Brlog), as a landowner in 1838 bought the castle Brlog.

-An old grave of one of its descendants can still be seen in the cemetery of Bubnjarci.

 The previous owner of the Bubnjarci Mansion was Josef Matthias Haus (* 2 September 1807, † 1859).
 He was the father of the only Austrian Grand Admiral, baron Anton von Haus.